 Our broad programme of IGCSEs helps facilitate a smooth transition into an IB Diploma, especially as students may only be allowed onto the Higher Level Options if they have previously studied that subject as an IGCSE.
-In addition, our Global Perspectives IGCSE provides excellent preparation for elements of Theory of Knowledge, Service and the Extended Essay.

 In the same way the IGCSE prepares you for the IB, one of the many reasons BISS chose the IBDP for our Year 12 and 13 students is because we believe it is the best possible pathway to university studies and a future of lifelong learning.